SergiyStoyan/CliverRoutines/README.md

 - Windows 7, 10 in C# projects of any configuration built in Visual Studio;
 - macOS High Sierra 10.12 in Xamarin.Mac projects built in Visual Studio for Mac;

-## Application settings engine
+## Application settings
-It is easy to use aplication settings engine which is much more powerful and flexible than the Visual Studio's one.
+It is easy to use aplication settings engine which is more versatile and flexible than the Visual Studio's one.

 Features:
-- automatically serialazing/deserialazing values of class members which need it;
+- class fields/properties in your code can be automatically serialazed/deserialazed on disk;
-- serializable types are tailored in the application according to needs;
+- serializable types are tailored in your code according to your needs;

 ## Logger
 Features:
 - thread-safe;
-- writting log per thread;
+- writting thead logs;
 - simultaneous multiple log sessions;
 - automatic old log cleanup;